 ‘Aurora Consurgens’ comes from the Latin and translates in English as ‘Rising Dawn’.
 It is a title usually given to alchemic essays, such as the manuscript attributed to Tommaso d’Acquino, which focuses on the philosopher’s stone.
 Moreover, the phrase ‘Aurora Consurgens’ refers to a mystic teaching in the ancient schools, where students, with the coming of the dawn, should be able to keep the reminiscence of their nocturnal conscience.
 I chose this title for my show because I thought it could define, more than any other, the sequence of my works, which are nothing if not memories, fragments of a journey in the unknown made of ineffable visions.
 These run after each other to reach the ultimate purpose, the discovery of Aurora.
 With it, everything is clear and infinite, but nothing can ever be the same again.

-The passage from darkness to light, the main theme of the exhibition, recalls various concepts of ancient origins, such as that of ‘Catabasis’ and ‘Anabasis’, a human’s descent into hell and his subsequent rise, towards the light.
-The ‘Eleusinian Mysteries’, propose the same theme.
+The passage from darkness to light, main theme of the exhibition, recalls various concepts of ancient origins, such as that of ‘Catabasis’ and ‘Anabasis’, a human’s descent in the hell and his subsequent rise, toward the light.
+The “Eleusinian Mysteries”, propose the same theme.
 These religious rituals were celebrated every year in the sanctuary of Demetra in the ancient Greek city of Eleusi.
 The mysteries were born from the myth of Proserpina’s rape by Ade, the underworld’s king.
-The story talks about a three phase cycle, made of a descent, a research and the final rise, which was interpreted as an initiation ritual.
-During the process, the initiate was blindfolded and guided into a dark cave, where thanks to hard practices and an inebriating drink, he could reach a state of deep hallucination.
+The story talks about a three phase’s cycle, made of a descent, a research and the final rise, which was interpreted as an initiation ritual.
+During the process the initiate, was blindfolded and guided in a dark cave, where thanks to hard practices and an inebriating drink, he could reach a state of deep hallucination.
 This was associated to the unknown condition of life after death.
 The symbolic death was essential to start a spiritual life, since it made the individual ready for a superior rebirth of his way of being and knowing.
 The descent in the dark stands for the descent in the human unconscious.
 Only if we penetrate the darkest parts of our soul we can understand our actions and mistakes, in order to overcome them and find a rebirth.

 Even the process of making recalls my previous creations.
-The pencil runs in long but little, repetitive gestures, as a brush, patient but determined, to invade the rough surface and create layers of nuances.
+The pencil runs in long but little, repetitive gestures, as a brush, patiently but determined, to invade the rough surface and create layers of nuances.
 What comes out lays in between the hardness of incision and the delicacy of waving silk.
-As the final step, I add touches of color to animate some details of the chiaroscuro by using watercolor and colored pencils.
+As final step, I add touches of color to animate some details of the chiaroscuro by using watercolor.

 It is not easy to define Aurora Consurgens’ dimension in a sentence.
 It may be a secret shelter hiding in the depths of the unconscious, where all our nightmares and desires merge to overcome logic’s rules.
-In this way, the artwork becomes a private shrine, a mirror reflecting the observer’s soul and guiding his/her consciousness through unexplored gardens.
-From another perspective, this world may not concern ourselves, not even the world around us, but ‘another’ dimension where spiritual substance replaces physical matter, where Beauty, Love and Magic dwell peacefully, similar to Plato’s Ideas in the Hyperuranion.
-In my world, everything is mysterious and unstable and yet it is its same haziness that defines it, that makes it unique.
+In this way, the artwork becomes a private shrine, a mirror reflecting the observer ‘soul and guiding his/her consciousness through unexplored gardens.
+From another perspective, this world may not concern ourselves, not even the world around us, but ‘another’ dimension where spiritual substance replaces physical matter, where Beauty, Love and Magic dwell peacefully, similarly to Plato’s Ideas in the Hyperuranion.
+In my world, everything is mysterious and unstable and yet it is its same haziness that defines it.
 I choose female models for this scenery; they are mythological figures looking like nymphs; they are fairies, goddesses or even Nature’s maids, fusing with the magical scape which embraces them.
 Or, simply, these figures are ordinary girls experiencing an intimate conversation with their own ego, which reveals itself in the form of sparkling wings shining in the darkness of the mind world.

 ‘Aurora Consurgens’ by Arthuan Rebis (Exhibition Statement)